kyma-project/btp-manager/docs/user/README.md

 ## Scope

 By default, the scope of the SAP BTP Operator module is your Kyma runtime, which consumes SAP BTP services from the subaccount in which you created it.
-You can extend the scope of the module by adding more subaccounts and consuming services from them in one cluster.
-Depending on the number of configured Secrets, the scope can range from one to multiple subaccounts.
+You can extend the the module's scope by adding more subaccounts and consuming services from them in one cluster.
+The scope can range from one to multiple subaccounts depending on the number of configured Secrets.

 ## Architecture

-The SAP BTP Operator module allows for the initial provisioning and retrieving credentials necessary for the application to use a SAP BTP service.
+The SAP BTP Operator module allows for the initial provisioning and retrieving of credentials necessary for the application to use an SAP BTP service.

 ![SAP BTP Operator architecture](../assets/BtpOperator_architecture.drawio.svg) <!-- the arrow to the module or to the service operator?-->

 ### SAP BTP, Kyma Runtime

-SAP BTP, Kyma runtime is <!--runs on(?)--> a Kubernetes cluster that wraps the SAP BTP Operator module, API server and one or more applications.
+SAP BTP, Kyma runtime runs on a Kubernetes cluster that wraps the SAP BTP Operator module, API server, and one or more applications.
 The application or multiple applications are the actual consumers of SAP BTP services.

 ### BTP Manager